Hypothyroidism: Children

 Newborn children with hypothyroidism may have normal birth weight and height (although the head may be larger than expected and the posterior fontanelle may be open).
 Some may have drowsiness, decreased muscle tone, poor weight gain, a hoarse-sounding cry, feeding difficulties, constipation, an enlarged tongue, umbilical hernia, dry skin, a decreased body temperature, and jaundice.
 A goiter is rare, although it may develop later in children who have a thyroid gland that does not produce functioning thyroid hormone.
 A goiter may also develop in children growing up in areas with iodine deficiency.
 Normal growth and development may be delayed, and not treating infants may lead to an intellectual impairment (IQ 6–15 points lower in severe cases).
 Other problems include the following: difficulty with large scale and fine motor skills and coordination, reduced muscle tone, squinting, decreased attention span, and delayed speaking.
 Tooth eruption may be delayed.

 In older children and adolescents, the symptoms of hypothyroidism may include fatigue, cold intolerance, sleepiness, muscle weakness, constipation, a delay in growth, overweight for height, pallor, coarse and thick skin, increased body hair, irregular menstrual cycles in girls, and delayed puberty.
 Signs may include delayed relaxation of the ankle reflex and a slow heartbeat.
 A goiter may be present with a completely enlarged thyroid gland; sometimes only part of the thyroid is enlarged and it can be knobby.

 Causes

 Hypothyroidism is caused by inadequate function of the gland itself (primary hypothyroidism), inadequate stimulation by thyroid-stimulating hormone from the pituitary gland (secondary hypothyroidism), or inadequate release of thyrotropin-releasing hormone from the brain's hypothalamus (tertiary hypothyroidism).
+Secondary and tertiary hypothyroidism are called "central" hypothyroidism.
 Primary hypothyroidism is about a thousandfold more common than central hypothyroidism.
-Central hypothyroidism is the name used for secondary and tertiary hypothyroidism since the hypothalamus and pituitary gland are at the center of thyroid hormone control.

 Iodine deficiency is the most common cause of primary hypothyroidism and endemic goiter worldwide.
-In areas of the world with sufficient dietary iodine, hypothyroidism is most commonly caused by the autoimmune disease Hashimoto's thyroiditis (chronic autoimmune thyroiditis).
+In areas of the world with sufficient dietary iodine, the autoimmune disease Hashimoto's thyroiditis (chronic autoimmune thyroiditis) is the most common cause of primary hypothyroidism.
 Hashimoto's may be associated with a goiter.
 It is characterized by infiltration of the thyroid gland with T lymphocytes and autoantibodies against specific thyroid antigens such as thyroid peroxidase, thyroglobulin and the TSH receptor.